genie9090/ssm-session-client/README.md

 ## Supported modes

-[Windows SSH Client](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh#access-windows-ssh-client-and-ssh-server) is not installed by default.

 ## Shell

 Shell-level access to an instance can be obtained using the `shell` command.
-This command takes an AWS SDK and a string to identify the target to connect with.
+This command requires an AWS SDK profile and a string to identify the target instance.

-Note: If you have enabled KMS encryption for Sessions, then must use AWS Session Manager plugin.
+**Note**: If you have enabled KMS encryption for Sessions, you must use the AWS Session Manager plugin.

 ```shell
 $ssm-session-client shell i-0bdb4f892de4bb54c --config=config.yaml